Skip to main content

 warning

-If you did not configure any OIDC connectors, you must configure at least one static user, which is used to access the PaletteAI UI.
-Static Dex users automatically inherit admin privileges through the service account.
+If you did not configure any OIDC connectors, you must configure at least one static user to access the PaletteAI UI.
+Without user impersonation, local Dex users inherit the same permissions as the Canvas service account.
 Dex does not support groups for local static users.
-To use groups for local static users, you must use the User Impersonation feature.
+To map local static users to Kubernetes groups, use the User Impersonation feature.

 dex: